digicatapult/veritable-ui/README.md

 ## Setup/Configuration
 veritable-ui depends on a few external services:
-- [veritable-cloudagent]() APIs for managing connections, credentials and messages.
+- [veritable-cloudagent](https://github.com/digicatapult/veritable-cloudagent) APIs for managing connections, credentials and messages.
 - `keycloak` - runs as a docker image for each node that handles authentication and users.
-- `docker` - for orchestrating multiple personas and running other dependencies such as database (PostgreSQL) along with node specific environment variables
+- `docker` - for orchestrating multiple nodes and running other dependencies such as database (PostgreSQL) along with node specific environment variables

 ### Prerequisites
 > last updated: 01/08/2024